alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 to perform transfer attacks for that particular dataset pair, where `drop-only_0_0_trainer` is one of the bash scripts generated for the `drop-only` experiment group, with dataset pair index `0` and seed index `0`.

 As stated above, note that a unique run must exist on wandb for the transfer attack to be performed.
-Results for model A as the surrogate model (i.e. with B as the target model) will be logged to model A on wandb, and vice versa for model B
+Results for model A as the surrogate model (i.e. with B as the target model) will be logged to model A on wandb, and vice versa for model B.  Note also that the output directory specified in the slurm template (see [requirements](#requirements) below.)

 ## Requirements

 ### Training Requirements

 The slurm scripts generated for model training contain some arguments specific to our HPC, and the templates will likely need some modifications to be appropriate to your own usage.
+See our [train template](/scripts/templates/slurm-train-template.sh) for specific arguments.

 Broadly, the requirements are: